 This solution is suitable for many designs with undercuts on an external surface.
 Don't forget to adjust the draft angles accordingly.

-Follow these guidelines when designing a side-action core:
+Follow these guidelines when designing a side actions:

 Common design features

-We list below practical guidelines on how to design the most common features encountered in Injection molded parts.
+Learn how to design the most common features encountered in injection molded parts with these practical guidelines.
 Use them to improve the functionality of your designs, while still complying with the basic design rules.

 When designing ribs: